Introduction to the Tarot Card Meanings

 Most importantly, do not feel that you have to learn all 78 cards at once.
 Get to know the cards as you would get to know people, go at your own pace learning as many or as few at a time as feels right to you.

 Learn all 78 tarot card meanings, symbols and stories in the complete eBook.
-Download it instantly for just $7.95.
+Get more from your readings - order your eBook now.